aivascu/autofixture.io/index.md

 }
 ```

 ## Integration Libraries

-Additionally we provides a wide selection of integration libraries, that will help you take the most of AutoFixture, by integrating it with your unit-testing and mocking frameworks.
+Additionally AutoFixture provides a wide selection of integration libraries, that integrate the library with unit-testing frameworks, mocking tools and more.

-Currently we support most popular unit-testing and mocking frameworks in the .NET ecosystem (e.g. **xUnit**, **NUnit**, **Moq**, **NSubstitute** and more).
+Currently AutoFixture supports the most popular unit-testing tools in the .NET ecosystem (e.g. **xUnit**, **NUnit**, **Moq**, **NSubstitute** and more).